vadimgierko/blogging-platform/README.md

 # Blogging Platform

-It's a place, where you can:
+## About App
+This is my newest, most complex & advanced responsive full-stack single-page application, which supports all kinds of CRUD features, in which I have used all of my previous knowledge and skills in the field of front-end development (React, Bootstrap) and realtime database integration (Firebase).

+## Blogging Platform allows you to:

-- run your blog for free after creating an user account
+- create & run your blog (or many blogs) for free after creating a free user account,
+- write & edit your articles with simple & intuitive markdown text editor, which was also created by myself (see project repo here: https://github.com/vadimgierko/markdown-text-editor or try it here: https://vadimgierko.github.io/markdown-text-editor/),
 - read published blogs without authentication

-## Technologies
+## Technologies used in the project

+- React 17
-- React
+- React Context
-- React Routing
+- React Router 5.2 (dynamic & nested routing)
-- React Markdown
+- React Markdown 7 & remark-gfm
-- Firebase
+- Firebase 9.1 (authentication, realtime database, security rules)
-- Bootstrap
+- Bootstrap 5.1
-- Bootswatch
+- Bootswatch 5.1
+- GitHub Pages 3.2